drm/Spritzer/README.markdown

 ## Sprite format ##

-* `@tile` defines the tile size for the table layout
+* `@tile` defines the tile size for the table layout in the format `wxh` or `w,h`
-* `@table` defines the table layout, indicating each character mapping to an image and CSS selector in the @images directive
+* `@table` defines the table layout, indicating each character mapping to an image and CSS selector in the @images directive:

+    a
+    b
+                c
+                d
+                e

+The resulting image size is dependent on the needed number of columns and rows defined in the table, and the tile size.

 * `@images` defines each of the images and CSS selectors, in the following format:

     a = image-url.jpg: css-selector